junxit/us-congress-bills-114/metadata.md

 - 2016-02-03 — Mrs. Miller (MI) asked unanimous consent to discharge from committee and consider.
 - 2016-02-03 — On agreeing to the resolution Agreed to without objection. (text: CR H540)
 - 2016-02-03 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H540)
+- 2016-02-04 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S691)
+- 2016-02-04 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S691)